kivattt/wolf3d-oscilloscope/README.md

 Only works on Linux with X11, it screenshots constantly and outputs an amplitude-modulated sine wave with an initial trigger as sound suitable for an oscilloscope.

-I run Wolfenstein 3D with dosbox on Linux Mint 22.1 Cinnamon, where the window opens in the middle of my 1920x1080 screen at 480x240 resolution for the game area.
+I run Wolfenstein 3D with dosbox on Linux Mint 22.1 Cinnamon, where the window opens in the middle of my 1920x1080 screen at 480x240 resolution for the game area.\
+This outputs audio at 192khz with a buffer size of 8192 samples.\
+In the video, I'm using the MOTU M4 audio interface as the digital-to-analog converter (the headphone output at max volume, only using 1 channel).

 ## How does it work?
 I split the screen into vertical slices and find the height of the wall at every vertical slice.\